jdbateman/Lendivine/README.md

 * Select the Checkout button to send the cart to Kiva.org to complete checkout (This feature is only available when the map screen is displayed from the Cart screen).

 #### 9. Loan Detail View
+This view displays details about a specific loan.

 * When displayed from the My Loans screen the user can select the Add to Cart button in the Loan Details screen to make an additional contribution to the same loan.
 The loan will be re-added to the cart if it is not presently in the cart.
 * Select the Add to Cart button to add the loan to the cart.
-(This feature is available when the map screen displayed from the Loans, Country Loans, or My Loans screens).

 #### 10. Country Loans View